dbarrena/InstaJ/README.md

 Follow users based on hashtags and keep a local database of them to unfollow them after a certain amount of time.

 - Auto-Like
-Give likes based on hashtagas.
+Give likes based on hashtags.

 - Auto-Comment
 Publish random comments based on a custom comment list.